songday/blog-rs/README.md

 ## A singleton self-serve Blog written in Rust (Warp + Yew)

 Current version: `0.5.2`

+## How to deploy posts
+1. Use embedding http server of this tool directly
+2. Export posts to `Hugo` or other static site generator
+3. Push to any `Git pages` provider, like: [GitHub Pages](https://pages.github.com/) (Coming soon)

 ## Features
 1. Single executable file (less than 5Mb), support `Windows`, `Linux`, `macOS`